KCerveny/KCerveny.github.io/_projects/electronics/hacked-garage.md

 ## Reflections

 This project ends in the most anticlimactic fashion.
 Although my device worked according to plan, I never needed to use it.
-Turned out, my aparment happy to replace my fob for less than the cost of the Amazon SDR.
+Turned out, my apartment was happy to replace my fob for less than the cost of the Amazon SDR.
 Go figure.

 All was not lost.
 I learned so much about RF, the ISM bands, FCC filings, and different means of signal modulation by creating my replacement fob.
 Reverse-engineering is an excellent way to learn about an unfamiliar system if you have the patience for it.
 The clunky perfboard setup also necessitated my first need to create a custom PCB, which I would teach myself in a [project](/projects/follow-me-lights/) later that summer.